GeorgePearse/QDrant-NLP/README.md

 - [ ] For each query, show the positives, show the negatives, then display the results.
 - [ ] Maybe support Active Learning (eventually)

 See Kern.AI for a full blown solution using very similar technology behind the scenes.
 This tool is meant to be simple enough to act as an intro to vector databases.
+You can write and see the requests, just as you would via the python API.

 Similarly, koaning/bulk is excellent, but what if UMAP (insert alternative dimensionality reduction technique here) loses all of the nuance, and high-level visualizations fail to provide value for your dataset?